Polaroid Eyewear

-Corporate history
+History

 Edwin Land, born in 1909 in Connecticut, invented Polaroid, the world's first polarizing material for commercial use, in 1929.
 He founded the Polaroid Corporation in 1937 in Cambridge, Massachusetts.

 The company initially produced Polaroid Day Glasses, the first sunglasses with a polarizing filter.

 In 1935 Land negotiated with American Optical Company to produce polarized sunglasses.
 Such glasses could screen out glare rather than simply darken the landscape.
 Land and Wheelwright contracted to begin production of Polaroid Day Glasses, a longtime source of revenue for Polaroid.

 With venture capital from railroad tycoon W. Averell Harriman and merchant banker and part-time songwriter James P. Warburg, Edwin Land, George Wheelwright, and Julius Silver incorporated Polaroid Corporation on September 13, 1937.
 Polaroid began the manufacturing of polarizing sheet for windows in railroad observation cars.

-In 1939 Day Glasses were the source of most of Polaroid's $35,000 profit.
+In 1939 Day Glasses were the source of most of Polaroid's $35,000 profit, which introduced the first 3D movie glasses that same year.
 Although sales rose to $1 million in 1941, the company's 1940 losses had reached $100,000, and it was only World War II military contracts that saved Land and his 240 employees.
 By 1942 the wartime economy has tripled Polaroid's size.
 A $7 million navy contract to work on the Dove heat-seeking missile project is the largest contract Polaroid has ever had, though the bomb is not used during World War II.

 Polaroid produced a number of other products for the Armed Forces, including a device that determined an aircraft's elevation above the horizon, an infrared night viewing device, goggles, lenses, color filters for periscopes, and range finders.
 At the beginning of its history Polaroid produced polarized sheets to be used for the elimination of automobile headlight glare.
 For the same reason sunglasses and filters were used by the American Army, especially for aviation, indeed Polaroid glasses were thought to protect aviator from sunlight but also atomic bomb explosions.
 Cool-Ray was a division of American Optical for the sunglasses.
 It was the originator of the polarized sunglass as it is known today.
 It manufactured the lenses using a process that was licensed from Polaroid Corporation.
 Cool-Ray paid Polaroid a royalty in the early 1940s.